We Have the Power to Impact Our Future, and We’re Doing Something About It

 “These are not easy decisions but in the meantime, people with genuine cases are requesting euthanasia to end their suffering.
 The lack of this right is tantamount to torture for these people.”

 Adolescents in Malta are sorely underinformed about safe sex and sexual health.
-The Malta Humanist Association strongly believes that far more, unbiased and scientifically-based, sex education programmes are needed urgently in our schools.
-We are currently seeking funding to start a project in this respect.
+We strongly believe that far more, unbiased and scientifically-based, sex education programmes are needed urgently in our schools.
+We are currently seeking funding to start a project on this.

 The Malta Humanist Association has been a strong proponent of the introduction of ethics education in Maltese schools.
 Unfortunately, to date, many schools remain without this option.